MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_ipv4_address.md

 ## -description

-The WWAN_IPV4_ADDRESS structure represents an IPV4 address of a PDP context.
+The WWAN_IPV4_ADDRESS union represents an IPV4 address of a PDP context.

 ## -struct-fields